 There will be a warm-up for each group of skaters.
 Warm up is a chance for the kids to get out, see the new rink, and skate a few laps before racing starts.
 Warm-ups are not mandatory.

 It is strongly recommended that you pack an extra set of racing clothes for your skater(s).
 If they fall and the track is wet, they will be very wet.
 Just in case, throw an extra pair of underwear, socks, shirt, pants, and sweater into their bag.
 A hairdryer is also very helpful to dry clothing.
 If you do not have one, please ask one of the other parents (it is likely they have one).

-You will need all of your regular speed skating safety equipment.
+You will need all of your regular speed skating safety equipment, as well as a yellow helmet cover.
 Skaters will be checked for all appropriate safety equipment and will not be able to skate if equipment is missing.
-Don’t forget your speed skating helmet and your yellow helmet cover.
+Do not forget your speed skating helmet and your yellow helmet cover.

 Kids usually graze throughout the day, so lots of smaller, healthy snack style foods are a good idea.
 Do not forget a water bottle.